zhbanton/wdi_1_ruby_hw_auto_sales/README.md

 ## Sample User Stories

+These stories are only examples and are not listed in any particular order.
+You may want to add more to flesh out the functionality of your app, or modify/split these to make them more specific.

 * User can see the price of a specific car.
 * User can the total price of all cars on the lot (the "lot value").
 * User can see the total number of cars on the lot.